kakaobrain/torchgpipe/docs/guide.rst

    latent = layer2(latent)
    output = layer3(latent) + input  # skip connection

-To make this module sequential, we will define modules for each layer.
+To make this module sequential, we define modules for each layer.
 Simply, a skip connection can be implemented by making underlying layers with ``Tuple[Tensor, Tensor]`` parameter and return type::